Mlyrics/ImageReconGenAI/README.md

 Deployment Steps:
 # Create S3 buckets
 1. Create a S3 bucket to store the Amazon Bedrock output text- file.
-2. Create a S3 bucket to store the Image that need to be analyzed
+2. Create a S3 bucket to store the Image that will be analyzed

 # Enable Amazon Bedrock Models
 1. Go to the Amazon Bedrock service console
 2. Click on Get Started
-3. from the left menu click on Model Access, click on Manage model access, choose all models and click on Save
+3. From the left menu click on Model Access, click on Manage model access, choose all models and click Save

 # Setup Rekognition-Bedrock Lambda functions
 1. Create a new Lambda function in Paython 3.12 and provide a any name